bitfireAT/webdav-push/content.md

 * (WebDAV-Push) _push server_ ↔ (RFC 8030) _application server_
 * (WebDAV-Push) _push client_ (or _redirect proxy_) ↔ (RFC 8030) _user agent_

-Usage of Message Encryption {{RFC8291}} and VAPID {{RFC8292}} is recommended.
+Usage of Message Encryption {{RFC8291}} and VAPID {{RFC8292}} is RECOMMENDED.
 If future protocol extensions become used by push services, WebDAV-Push servers should implement them as well, if applicable.

 A WebDAV-Push server should use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.

-> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a specification which is intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
+> [Non-normative, should probably be removed] **NOTE**: {{UnifiedPush}} (UP) is a specification which is intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
 From a WebDAV-Push server perspective, UP endpoints can be seen as Web Push resources.

 <!-- <artwork type="svg" src="images/unifiedpush-flowchart.svg"/> -->